bsmg/beat-saber-community-wiki/mapping.md

 > It's filled to the brim with memes and inside jokes, and he doesn't give a flying heck what you think about it.
 You have been warned!
 {.is-warning}

+## BeatMapper.app
+A new web-based beat saber editor.
+Runs in the browser so it's platform agnostic.
+Check it out at https://beatmapper.app/

 # Other Resources
 ## Lightmap
 A tool to automatically generate lighting events for a custom song by Freeek and Recrudesce!